 The data paints an accurate picture: you need clear and consistent data about your business across the internet to optimize it for local searches.
 If you want your listing to stand out, you need to complete it thoroughly.
 Add a powerful description, photos, as well as all the necessary information, including:

 - Your NAP info (name, address, and phone number)

 - Location-based keywords (the name of the city, district, and region)

 - Links to your website and active social media accounts

 Most of the operating systems and major search engine players have developed voice assistants, from Siri and Alexa to Google Assistant and Cortana.
 That means that your website must be written in clear, natural language that will make it easy for crawlers to pick up your page and display it in search results for a certain voice query (as a double bonus, clear and easy- to-understand content will be well received by your human audience also).

 Make sure that your website contains structured data to help feature your content via voice search.
 Keep in mind that results can be customized for each user, based on past search results.
 So, if a user visited your website before, they may be directed there again when using voice search.

 Regular Content Updates

 It may seem like a difficult enterprise, but there are numerous tools that can make it easier to add new content and change web pages and social media accounts when needed.
 You can schedule content for upload, set your updating frequency, etc. These content management systems also allow you to collect reviews from your users, testimonials, and recommendations.
 Not only do reviews help make your content more trustworthy, but you can also use the feedback to improve the experience you’re delivering.

 If you want to stay relevant in a competitive digital environment with your SEO, you need to facilitate your customers’ access to your business.
-Using mobile optimization and good quality content is essential, as is a sustained social media presence and a strong local SEO strategy.
+Using mobile optimization and quality content is essential, as is a sustained social media presence and a strong local SEO strategy.